 The following admission requirements were developed to prepare students for success in the Health Professions Programs at MCHP:

-- High School diploma or GED/HiSET certificate - Official transcript must be sent directly from the school to MCHP.
+- High School transcript or GED/HiSET certificate - Official transcript must be sent directly from the school to MCHP.
 (Home school students should call MCHP Admissions for more information.)

 - Official college transcripts, if applicable, must be sent directly from the school to MCHP